 Each use of a Program puts a massive amount of strain on the body.
-Each time a User runs a Program, they must spend the relevant amount of Uncycled Points.
-Uncycled Points (UP) represents a User's ability to withstand the OmniRig's relentless onslaught to the body.
-They determine how many Programs your character can run between Rests.
-All characters who take an OmniRig start with a base of 12UP, and can upgrade this limit in the full game.
+Each time a User runs a Program they must spend the relevant amount of Uncycled Points.
+UP represents a User's ability to withstand the Core Cybernetic's relentless onslaught to the body.
+An unchecked abuse of UP can result in serious injury to the User, see Overcycling, Tenet Six.